upmin/upmin-admin-ruby/README.md

 Upmin currently supports Rails 3.2, 4.0, 4.1 & 4.2.

-## Demo Videos

-**NOTE** - The videos are currently outdated, and are only relevant for versions below `0.1.0`.
-Please refer to the docs for recent releases until we get them updated.

-To see videos showing how to install and giving a pretty good overview of the main features of upmin-admin go to [https://www.upmin.com/admin-rails](https://www.upmin.com/admin-rails).

 ## Demo Applications

-There is also a demo application you can test out here: [store_demo](https://github.com/upmin/store_demo).
-The repository is maintained and updated by [Upmin](https://www.upmin.com), but you are welcome to contribute to it.
+There is a demo application you can test out here: [store_demo](https://github.com/upmin/store_demo).

 If you do choose to use the [store_demo](https://github.com/upmin/store_demo), please follow the directions in the [README](https://github.com/upmin/store_demo/blob/master/README.md) to ensure you have seed data to work with.